What is the Meaning of the Scale in a CGPA System?

 Common scales include:

 - 10-point scale: Commonly used in India and CBSE boards.
 The maximum grade point is 10, and the minimum is typically 0 or 1.
+This scale is particularly popular because it offers granular differentiation between performance levels while remaining easy to understand.

 - 4-point scale: Common in North America and many international universities.
 The highest possible GPA is 4.0, and the lowest is 0.0.
+This scale has become the global standard for higher education, especially in the United States and Canada.

 - 5-point scale: Used in some institutions where 5 represents the highest achievable grade point.
+This scale is often employed in European countries like Germany, where it may also be inverted (with 1 being the best and 5 being the worst).

 The scale is essentially a framework for grade allocation, ensuring grades are consistent, meaningful, and comparable.
 A student achieving a 9 on a 10-point scale or a 3.6 on a 4-point scale can understand where they stand relative to the maximum achievable performance.
+This numerical clarity helps students set realistic goals and track their academic progress over time.

 Components of the CGPA Scale